Chickenfoot

 Chickenfoot is an American hard rock supergroup formed in 2008.
 The group consists of vocalist Sammy Hagar, bassist Michael Anthony, guitarist Joe Satriani, and drummer Chad Smith.
-Due to Smith's consistent recording and touring commitments with the Red Hot Chili Peppers, Kenny Aronoff joined the group in 2011 as a touring replacement drummer.
+When Smith is unavailable for live performances and tours, Kenny Aronoff has served as the group’s drummer.
+The group has released two studio albums, one live album, and one box set.

 While the band has not formally announced a breakup, in June 2016 Smith said that he had doubts about its survival due to their busy schedules.

-The group has released two studio albums, one live album, and one box set.